csmertx/csmertx.github.io/content/About/xtrafrood.md

 - https://etc.usf.edu/presentations/extras/letters/fridge_magnets/orange/index.html

 ## ᐳ Errors?
 Yep, can do.
-Please file a bug report or email xtrafrood (2) gmail.com.
+Please file a bug report or email xtrafrood (radio edit) gmail.com.

 \*_duck.com is part of a DuckDuckGo forwarding service that removes trackers from emails._